4th Fighter Group

 The 4th Fighter Group was an American element of the United States Army Air Forces (USAAF) Eighth Air Force during World War II.
 The group was known as the Debden Eagles because it was created from the three Eagle Squadrons of the Royal Air Force: No. 71, No. 121 Squadron RAF, and No. 133 Squadron RAF.
 These squadrons became the 334th, 335th, and 336th Fighter Squadrons of the 4th Fighter Group based at RAF Debden.
-The group was the first fighter group to fly combat missions over German airspace, the first to escort bombers over Berlin, and the first selected to escort bombers on shuttle bombing runs landing in Russia.
+The group was the first fighter group to fly combat missions over German airspace, one of the first to escort bombers over Berlin, and the first selected to escort bombers on shuttle bombing runs landing in Russia.
 The group was credited with shooting down 1,016 German planes.

 Eagle Squadrons

 The Eagle Squadrons were formed in 1940 with volunteer pilots from the United States prior to its entry into World War II in December 1941.
 The three Eagle Squadrons formed between September 1940 and July 1941 were turned over to the Eighth Air Force.
 They existed until 29 September 1942 and became the 4th Fighter Group of the United States Army Air Forces Eighth Air Force.
 The 71, 121, and 133 squadrons became the 334th, 335th and 336th Fighter Squadron and transferred as complete units.